 - Access to 4 MND Nurses working directly for the association

 - Access to specialised equipment on a loan basis to all clients once recommended by your OT, SLT, PHN, MND Nurse

-- Information Folder (available to download here)
+- Information Sheets (available to download here)

-The IMNDA is dedicated to working on behalf and supporting people living with MND, their families and carer’s.
+The IMNDA is dedicated to working on behalf and supporting people living with MND, their families and caregivers.
 Whether yourself or someone you know has been diagnosed with MND our information services can make a real difference in how you cope going forward.
 We work closely with local service providers to ensure you get the care and support you need.

 You can register yourself or a healthcare professional / family member can register on your behalf once your consent is given.
-Registration is free and details are completely confidential.
+Registration is free and your details are completely confidential.

 When you contact the IMNDA, freefone 1800 403 403, to register we ask for a small amount of details (contact details, date and place of diagnosis and symptoms) for our registration form.